Introduction to Real Tennis

 17th – 20th Centuries

-The game thrived among the 17th-century nobility in France, Spain, Italy, the Netherlands, and the Habsburg Empire, but suffered under English Puritanism, as it was heavily associated with gambling.
-During the 18th century and early 19th century, as real tennis declined, new racquets sports emerged in England: rackets and squash racquets.
+The game thrived among the 17th-century nobility in France, Spain, Italy, the Netherlands, and the Habsburg Empire.
+However, it suffered under English Puritanism, as it was heavily associated with gambling.
+During the 18th century and early 19th century, as real tennis declined, new racquets sports emerged in England including lawn tennis and squash.

 Rules of Real tennis